Arkema: Locations

-Sales by region
+Research and development

-Most of Arkema's sales are generated in Europe, which accounts for 36% of the total.
-North and South America represents 31% of sales.
+In 2025, Arkema spent €284 million on research and development, equivalent to 3.1% of Group sales, and employed 1,800 researchers across its 17 R&D centers.

-Arkema has had a strong presence in China for over 13 years.
-Asia alone now accounts for 33% of sales.
+Its research focuses on materials science, including high-performance polymers, bonding and assembly, and the modification and protection of materials, with applications in sustainable energy and electric mobility, advanced electronics, sustainable lifestyle and goods, efficient buildings and homes, and health and well-being.

 Incidents and legal actions

 Crosby, Texas plant explosion

 In August 2017, Hurricane Harvey caused the flooding of Arkema's Crosby, Texas plant.
 Arkema said it would be unable to prevent an explosion at the plant, after refrigeration equipment failed that kept temperature sensitive organic peroxides cold.
 On August 31, explosions were reported to be coming from the plant.
 These turned out to be "small container ruptures" of burning organic peroxides.
 A 1.5 mile evacuation zone was set up around the site.

 Preformation legacy issues

 EU antitrust breach

 Total, Elf Aquitaine and Arkema were investigated by the EU Commission for involvement in an illegal supply, sales and pricing cartel in the hydrogen peroxide and sodium perborate markets.
 The Commission found that Arkema's predecessor companies Atochem and Atofina committed the infractions between May 1995 and December 2000.
 Arkema was fined €78 million in May 2006 for breaching EU antitrust law.